Leptogenesis from Gravity Waves in Models of Inflation

 In summary, we have presented a new mechanism for the production of the cosmic baryon asymmetry.
 This mechanism relies on the axial vector anomaly to violate fermion number and on the initial state of inflation to both for CP violation and for out-of-equilibrium dynamics.
 These are very minimal ingredients that might be found in a wide variety of models of physics at short distances.
-The simple version of this model that we have analyzed here generates an acceptable values for the matter asymmetry only if we can make use of gravitational fluctuations at scales of the order of the usual grand unification scale.
-It is interesting to ask whether the conditions we have found can be embedded in a grand unification model in a natural way.
+It is interesting to ask whether the conditions we have found can be embedded in a string theory motivated grand unification model in a natural way.

-We thank our colleagues at SLAC and Stanford, particularly Edward Baltz, Yasaman Farzan, Shamit Kachru, Liam McAllister, Eva Silverstein, Scott Thomas and Robert Wagoner, and also Niayesh Afshordi, Edward Farhi and William Unruh for fruitful discussions.
-We are grateful to Robert Brandenberger and Lee Smolin for several useful conversations and, most especially, for their encouragement during the course of this project.
-The work of MMSh-J is supported in part by the US NSF under grant PHY--9870115 and by funds from the Stanford Institute for Theoretical Physics.
-The work of SHSA and MEP is supported by the US DOE under grant DE--AC03--76SF00515.